michaelwfc/csapp/docs/chapter 8 Exceptional Control Flow.md

 memory segments to disk. (b) This signal can be neither caught nor ignored.
 (Source: man 7 signal.
 Data from the Linux Foundation.)

 ### 8.5.1 Signal Terminology

+#### The transfer of a signal
 The transfer of a signal to a destination process occurs in two distinct steps:

 - Sending a signal.
   The kernel sends (delivers) a signal to a destination process by updating some state in the context of the destination process.
 The signal is delivered for one of two reasons:
   (1) The kernel has detected a system event such as a divide-by-zero error or the termination of a child process.
-  (2)Aprocess has invoked the kill function (discussed in the next section) to explicitly request the kernel to send a signal to the destination process.
+  (2)A process has invoked the kill function (discussed in the next section) to explicitly request the kernel to send a signal to the destination process.
 A process can send a signal to itself.

 - Receiving a signal.